yutxie/yutxie.github.io/index.md

 <li><em>AI for Creativity</em>
 <span style="font-size:11px;">[<a href="https://dl.acm.org/doi/abs/10.1145/3543507.3587430">WWW'23</a>]</span>. </li>
 </ul> -->

+<span style="font-weight: bold; color: red;">I am searching for academic jobs that start from Fall 2026!
+If my research aligns with your interest or you know of any relevant opportunities, I would be more than happy to get in touch :).
+Please find my</span> [**CV here**](https://drive.google.com/file/d/1VAOH52IN4Nn5o5b_IvXcgiqSbq2okLUf/view?usp=sharing).

 <!-- For undergraduate and master students who find my research interesting and would like to work with me, please feel free to reach out! -->